EsterMarku/online-retail-customer-value-rfm/README.md

-# Online Retail – Customer Value & RFM Segmentation
+# Online Retail: Customer Value & RFM Segmentation

 **Goal:** Identify which customers and products drive most revenue, and turn that into clear, actionable segments for targeted marketing and retention.